 - a.
-Insurable where there is 79 percent or less of any one crop in the mix.
+Insurable where there is 79 percent or less of any one eligible crop type in the mix.
 If there is 80 percent or more of any one crop, the field is insurable as that crop, rather than as mixed grain. - b.
 Not eligible for Quality Loss.